top of page

 City Traffic

-University tuition and the average cost of attendance in the UK are significantly less expensive than at American private and out-of-state colleges, even before any scholarships or other financial aid.
-Americans who earn their bachelor's or master's degree in the UK instead of the USA typically save between 25% and 75%, usually around 50%, by the end of their degree (see FAQ for more information).
-While fees vary by university, students earning their bachelor’s degree in England, Wales, or Northern Ireland automatically save an entire year’s worth of tuition and living costs by obtaining their degree in three years instead of four.
-Similarly, most UK master's programs only require one year to complete, compared to two years in the USA.
+University tuition and the overall cost of attendance in the UK are significantly lower than at American private and out-of-state colleges—even before factoring in scholarships or financial aid.
+American students who earn their bachelor’s or master’s degrees in the UK typically save between 25% and 75%, with an average savings around 50% by the time they graduate (see FAQ for details).
+Tuition fees vary by university, but students pursuing their bachelor’s in England, Wales, or Northern Ireland benefit from completing their degrees in three years instead of four—saving a full year of tuition and living expenses.
+Similarly, most UK master’s programs take just one year to finish, compared to two years in the U.S.

 9. Teaching Format and Small Class Sizes